terle/aspire-neo4j/README.md

 - Supports adding Neo4j as a resource and injecting `IDriver` into your services.
 - Simple setup for local development with easy configuration using `appsettings.json`.

+## Why This Package?

+This package is my first contribution to the developer community.
+I created it because I needed an easy way to integrate Neo4j with the Aspire framework, and I wanted to share this solution with others who might have similar needs.

+I believe in the potential of Aspire and love working with graph databases.
+By sharing this package, I hope to make it easier for other developers to include Neo4j in their projects, and to contribute to the growth of the Aspire ecosystem.

+If you find this package useful, I would love to hear from you.
+Contributions, suggestions, and feedback are always welcome!

+Let's build something great together!

 ## Installation

 You can install this package via NuGet: